 Programs Supported by the Austin Bar Foundation

 The Adoption Day projects bring together attorneys, CASAs, case workers, judges, and many others in the community to celebrate the creation of new families.
 The children involved have all been placed in foster care due to abuse and neglect.
-Through the help of the Austin Bar Foundation, these children are now in safe and stable homes.
-Austin Adoption Day will celebrate its 15th anniversary in 2016.
+Through the help of the Austin Bar Foundation, these children are now in safe and stable homes. .
 Since its inception, it has hosted the adoptions of more than 500 children.
 Due to the success of the program, Central Texas Adoption Day was established four years ago to cast an even wider net of hope for families.
 More than 100 children have been adopted at the Central Texas events.
 CLICK HERE for more information.

 Thanks to a generous grant from the Texas Access to Justice Foundation, the Austin Bar Association not only provides a monthly Free Legal Advice Clinics for Veterans, it also provides free legal advice over the phone to eligible veterans, and assists with minor legal issues for veterans in Travis and surrounding counties.
 Applicants must complete an intake to see if they qualify for these services.
 If you are a veteran seeking help, click here for more information.

 Attorneys, paralegals, and law students are encouraged to volunteer.
 CLICK HERE for more information on the Veterans Assistance Programs and how to get involved.